patnaikd/MyPaperAgent/src/ui/README.md

 ### Adding Your First Paper

 1. Click "➕ Add Paper" in the sidebar
-2. Choose upload method:
-   - **Upload PDF**: Drag and drop or select a PDF file
-   - **From URL**: Paste arXiv URL, DOI, or direct PDF link
+2. Paste an arXiv URL, DOI, or direct PDF link
 3. Optionally add tags and collection
 4. Click "Add Paper"
-5. Paper is automatically indexed for search
+5. Paper metadata and author profiles are fetched automatically and indexed for search

 ### Exploring a Paper